 Having already released the first two books of a trilogy, YA author Chris Russell is already making a name for himself in the world of literature.
-The first in the series, Songs About A Girl was released last year and introduces the fictional boy band, Fire & Lights.
-The books are perfect for any music fans and the trilogy’s popularity is rapidly growing ahead of the final book next year.
+The first in the series, Songs About A Girl, was released last year and introduces the fictional boy band, Fire&Lights.
+The books are perfect for any music fan and the trilogy’s popularity is rapidly growing ahead of the final book next year.
 We talked to Chris about his book series, his own band The Lightyears and attending YALC.

 How did the trilogy Songs About A Girl come about?

 A few years back, I picked up a freelance job ghostwriting for a One Direction fan-site in Australia.
 I was spending every day trawling through 1D gossip on the web, and pretty soon, I developed a genuine obsession with the band (Harry in particular 😀).
 On top of that, I was interacting directly with teenage fans, and it gave me a real insight into the intoxicating power of fandom.
 I woke up one day and thought: there’s a novel in this.